rabbah/wsk-qr/README.md

 * The UI is a Node.js action in [src/main/js/qr/ui.js](src/main/js/qr/ui.js).

 To build and deploy the QR generator and web UI, you'll need the OpenWhisk `wsk` CLI.
-The quickest way to get started is to sign up and download it from [OpenWhisk on IBM Bluemix](https://ibm.biz/openwhisk).
+The quickest way to get started is to sign up and download it from [IBM Cloud Functions](https://ibm.biz/openwhisk).
 You'll also need `gradle` to build the Java action.

 How to build and deploy: